afni/afni/README.rst

 analysis and display of multiple MRI modalities: anatomical, functional MRI (FMRI) and diffusion weighted (DW) data.
 It has graphical displays for both slice-wise and surface-based viewing.

-| Please see these websites for more information:
+| Please visit these websites for more information:
 | https://afni.nimh.nih.gov/
 | https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/

 | For questions on using AFNI programs, our Message Board is here:
 | https://afni.nimh.nih.gov/afni/community/board/list.php?1 .

 AFNI code directory
 -------------------